Brian Gregory: South Florida

-Three Bulls – Rideau, Collins and Yetna – were named preseason all-conference selections before the 2019–20 season.
-Yetna, who had battled a leg injury and rehabbed over the previous summer, suffered a devastating knee injury in practice prior to the team's season opening game against Arkansas-Pine Bluff and was ruled out for the season.
+Three Bulls—Rideau, Collins and Yetna—were named preseason all-conference selections before the 2019–20 season.
+Yetna, who had battled a leg injury and rehabbed over the previous summer, suffered a devastating knee injury in practice prior to the team's season opening game against Arkansas–Pine Bluff and was ruled out for the season.
 Former LSU transfer Mayan Kiir left the team as well, turning the Bulls into one of the largest teams in the AAC to one of the smallest teams in the conference.
 As a result, the Bulls struggled offensively and failed to reach 70 points in 24 in 31 of their games.
 However, USF was extremely strong on the defensive side of the court, ranking 20th in the NCAA in scoring defense (62.7 PPG), while holding 27 of its 31 opponents under their season scoring average at the time of play.

 USF failed to put together a second straight winning season under Gregory, going 14–17 and 7–11 in AAC play.
 The Bulls were slated to play War on I-4 rival UCF in the first round of the conference tournament before the conference announced the cancelation of the game due to the COVID-19 pandemic, just 65 minutes before tipoff between the Bulls and Knights.

 Over the extended break caused by the coronavirus, the Bulls added length and saw the return of Yetna to the starting rotation.
-Former Mississippi State PF Prince Oduro and Texas Tech C Russel Tchewa joined the squad and the Bulls brought in consensus four-star combo guard Caleb Murphy to bolster a team that just lost two seniors and one outgoing transfer.
+Former Mississippi State power forward Prince Oduro and Texas Tech center Russel Tchewa joined the squad and the Bulls brought in consensus four-star combo guard Caleb Murphy to bolster a team that just lost two seniors and one outgoing transfer.
 USF was picked to finish 5th in the AAC in the 2020–21 season.

 Gregory won his 300th career game as a head coach on December 12, 2020, against Wofford.

-It was announced on January 4, 2022, that Gregory's contract would be extended until the 2025–26 season, as a part of 14 overall head coach extensions executed by USF Vice President of Athletics Michael Kelly.
+It was announced, on January 4, 2022, that Gregory's contract would be extended until the 2025–26 season, as a part of 14 overall head coach extensions executed by USF Vice President of Athletics Michael Kelly.

-On March 10, 2023 Gregory was relieved of his duties as South Florida Head Coach.
+After enduring a fourth straight losing season, on March 10, 2023, Gregory was relieved of his duties as South Florida head coach.

+Front office

+On June 10, 2024, Gregory was hired as the Phoenix Suns' vice president of player programming, joining former Long Island Nets general manager and Brooklyn Nets vice president of strategy Matt Tellem as the newest front office hirings.
+He would join the team that's currently owned by Mat Ishbia, a player he had previously worked with while as an assistant coach for Michigan State University during their 1999–2000 NCAA championship season run.
+On May 1, 2025, Gregory was named the general manager of the Suns.